 What is the production and manufacturing process of PCBs?

 The creator of PCBs was an Austrian named Paul Eisler.
 In 1936, he first used printed circuit boards in radios.
-In 1943, Americans began applying this technology to military radios, and in 1948, the United States officially recognized this invention for commercial use.
+In 1948, the United States officially recognized this invention for commercial use.
 Since the mid-1950s, printed circuit boards have been widely used.
 Almost every electronic device incorporates PCBs.
 If there are electronic components in a device, they are mounted on PCBs of various sizes.
 The main function of PCBs is to connect various electronic components to form predetermined circuits, acting as a relay for electrical signal transmissions.
 They are often referred to as the "mother of electronic products."

 When it comes to the production and manufacturing of PCBs, a series of steps are required to ensure the quality and reliability of the final product.
 Here are some additional steps and details to help you further understand the production and manufacturing process of PCBs: